pegasystems/angular-sdk/README.md

 # Angular SDK - Release Announcement - v23.1.10

 The **SDK-A v23.1.10** release is **only compatible with Pega Infinity '23**.
-This release is related to the [**release/23.1.10** branch of the Angular SDK repository](https://github.com/pegasystems/angular-sdk/tree/release/23.1.10).
+This release is available in the [**release/23.1.10** branch of the Angular SDK repository](https://github.com/pegasystems/angular-sdk/tree/release/23.1.10).
 <br>

 **Note**: From **SDK-A v23.1.10** onwards, the **main** branch will be the development branch for future versions or the latest version of Infinity.
 If you are currently using the Angular SDK with Pega Infinity 8.8, please use the [release/8.8.10 branch](https://github.com/pegasystems/angular-sdk/tree/release/8.8.10) instead of the main branch.

-The SDK-A v23.1.10 release upgrades the Angular version to Angular 16 and the Material version to Material 16 and allows Angular SDK users to take advantage of the latest SDK enhancements and fixes.
+The SDK-A v23.1.10 release upgrades the Angular version to Angular 16 and the Material version to Material 16.
+This release allows Angular SDK users to take advantage of the latest SDK enhancements and fixes.
 For more information, see
 [What's new in SDK-A 23.1.10](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/angular-sdk-updates.html).
 <br />